alphonse92/-mv-simple-lambda-api-router/README.md

 # Feedback

 I would appreciate any feedback you may have.
 If you encounter a bug or issue, please don't hesitate to post it in the GitHub repository.
 Additionally, you can reach me at my email address, alejandromover92@gmail.com, at any time.

-# Changelog

-## 1.5.x

-- Same of 1.4.x I had some troubles with the README.
-For some reason it's not being displayed properly in NPM.
-Im noob.
-Sorry.
-## 1.4.0

-- Added a router state that implements an N-Tree to improve the resolving path time for proxy routers.
-For a router with 50K routes, now it takes ~1 ms in comparison with the last version that takes ~400ms

-## 1.3.0

-- The router send all the initialization stuff to the async stack.
-That makes the router to coldstart as soon as posible.